uber/baseweb/DEPLOYMENTS.md

 ## Latest

 Whenever a new commit lands on master, we deploy the doc site to https://baseweb.design.
-Because of this, there may be times when a new feature is already shown on the doc site, but it's not avialable in the latest npm package.
+Because of this, there may be times when a new feature is already shown on the doc site, but it's not available in the latest npm package.
 Usually, we cut releases every day, so it shouldn't be a big issue.

 The configuration for this [lives here](https://github.com/uber/baseweb/blob/master/now.json).